 Both species use a combination of fin motions to move, including pectoral and caudal.
 They’re quite maneuverable but also easy for predators to catch up to.
 Pufferfish have excellent eyesight and the ability to move their eyes independently, which is often helpful when trying to outmaneuver predators.
 Some species are also able to change their patterns or the intensity of their colors depending on the environment and if they feel they’re in danger.
-Their color and unusual ability to inflate their bodies have made them one of the best-loved marine creatures and an often sought after pet.
+Their color and unusual ability to inflate their bodies have made them one of the best-loved marine creatures and an often sought-after pet.

 Pufferfish Diet and Habitat

 There are more than 120 species of pufferfish found worldwide.
 The majority of them are concentrated in tropical and subtropical ocean waters.
 There are some species that can live in brackish waters or water that is a mix of salt and freshwater, as well as those that can live purely in freshwater.
 Thirty-five species spend their entire lives in freshwater.
-These are mostly located in regions of South American, Southeast Asia, and Africa.
+These are mostly located in regions of South America, Southeast Asia, and Africa.

 Pufferfish have four fused teeth that look resemble a beak.
-Their diet mainly consists of invertebrates, or animals without backbones (mollusks, annelid, arthropod, and more), as well as algae.
+Their diet mainly consists of invertebrates, or animals without backbones (mollusks, annelids, arthropods, and more), as well as algae.
 They’re capable of opening mussels and shellfish their four-toothed beaks, according to National Geographic.
 They can also survive on a totally vegetarian diet if they need to, but they are more comfortable eating a combination of plants and smaller creatures.

 Pufferfish reproduce when the males push the females to the ocean’s surface.
 Eggs hatch after around four days and are too small to see with the naked eye.
-If viewed through a microscope, it’s clear that their bodies are tapered, though, just like their parent’s.
+If viewed through a microscope, it’s clear that their bodies are tapered, though, just like their parents.
 In freshwater, reproduction is more variable.
 Males court females, and then the latter chooses a place to release her eggs for fertilization.
 Male pufferfish have been observed rubbing against the female’s side, presumably helping her.

-Aside from their ability to inflate their bodies, pufferfish are best-known for their toxin.
-Their bodies contain tetrodotoxin, a terrible tasting, and usually fatal substance.
+Aside from their ability to inflate their bodies, pufferfish are best known for their toxin.
+Their bodies contain tetrodotoxin, a terrible-tasting, and usually fatal substance.
 There are some animals, like sharks, that can eat puffers without falling ill.
 Sharks are one of the only species immune to the toxin puffer fish produce.
-Sea snakes are another natural predator, especially in the warm waters of the pacific.
+Sea snakes are another natural predator, especially in the warm waters of the Pacific.
 One quite interesting example of animals successfully eating pufferfish comes from dolphins who have been documented with pufferfish, trying to get intoxicated off contract with the animal.
 When successful, they enter a trance-like state.
-However, there are some who are skeptical of this once celebrated and well-known study.
+However, there are some who are skeptical of this once-celebrated and well-known study.

 Currently, scientists believe that pufferfish get their toxin from the food chain, specifically from the tetrodotoxin-producing bacteria that they consume.
 Studies have shown that pufferfish bred outside of these waters do not develop the ability to produce the toxin.

-They are not the only animal that uses this specific toxin, it’s also found in dart frogs and the blue-ringed octopus.
+They are not the only animal that uses this specific toxin; it’s also found in dart frogs and the blue-ringed octopus.